go-ping/ping/README.md

 ```

 It sends ICMP Echo Request packet(s) and waits for an Echo Reply in
 response.
-If it receives a response, it calls the "receive" callback.
+If it receives a response, it calls the `OnRecv` callback.
-When it's finished, it calls the "finish" callback.
+When it's finished, it calls the `OnFinish` callback.

 For a full ping example, see
 [cmd/ping/ping.go](https://github.com/go-ping/ping/blob/master/cmd/ping/ping.go)